What to Do with Your Video Walls in the Case of an Emergency?

 It is easy to wander at a leisurely pace through a large retail store or other type of facility if you have no other place to be.
 During an emergency, ones only thought is to escape the danger as quickly as possible.
 So, first things first, display all possible evacuation routes to get everyone out of the area as quickly and safely as possible.

 Next, consolidate all incoming information

-There will be a variety of sources providing you with information on what is going on including the video walls if they are properly configured.
-A centralized area where this individual data can be collated, analyzed is necessary.
-Then, updated information can be routed to all the other signs in the video wall network.
+There will be a variety of sources providing you with information on what is going on, including the video walls.
+A centralized area where this individual data can be collated and analyzed is necessary.
+Once this is complete, updated information can be routed to all the other signs in the video wall network.

 Finally, relay explicit but simple instructions